mySimonID/TodoListServer/README.md

 *  post('/delete/:id'    - Delete an item from the DB
 *  post('/save/:id'      - Save (update) an existing item to the DB
 *  get('/version')       - return version of this code

+## Database Set-up

+The project depends on the creation of an online Mongodb using https://cloud.mongodb.com.
+Setting up an initial mongodb is free to get you started.
+Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to your connect string.

 ## Using